textpattern/textpattern.github.io/themes/front-end-themes.md

 * `author_uri`
 * `txp-type`

-Note that the first five of these metadata items reflect the last five fields in the **New theme** creation form mentioned above.
-(N.b.
-The **Theme website** field equals the `author_uri` data item.)
-So if you provide data for all six fields when creating a theme, these metadata items will be filled in the <i>manifest.json</i> file with the same data values.
+The first five items reflect the last five fields in the **New theme** and **Edit theme** form described in earlier sections (n.b. the `author_uri` data item equals the Website field).
+So if you provide data for all six fields when creating a theme, these five metadata items will be filled in the <i>manifest.json</i> file with the same data values.

-For example, here’s the <i>manifest.json</i> file for the default Textpattern theme:
+Here is the <i>manifest.json</i> file for the default Textpattern theme, for example:

 ``` json
 {